 If You Don’t Use It, Do You Lose It?

-This is true for sensory input related to touch.
-A complicated neurologic syndrome called Complex Regional Pain Syndrome is theorized to occur when a limb is immobilized in response to an injury.
+The answer to this question is complicated.
+A neurologic syndrome called Complex Regional Pain Syndrome is theorized to occur when a limb is immobilized in response to an injury.
 The neurological pathways change to respond to all touch signaling the brain that even gentle stimuli evokes pain.
 How crazy is that?
 It’s real and quite a challenge to treat.

-Surprisingly, studies performed on individuals with nasal obstruction due to congestion have shown an increase in odor sensitivity once olfaction is fully restored.
 Do you too miss the smell of your beloved relatives’ home, a particular dessert from a favorite restaurant that has remained closed, and maybe even the inside of an airplane that will whisk you away to your premier destination?
 Each smell is tied to a memory that elicits emotion.
 Emotions that we all want to experience.
 Will these emotions be further heightened when the smell that links to that memory is again identified?
-In the meantime, we could all buy the game, WooWee What’s That Smell, to keep up with stimuli and ultimately, happiness.
+In the meantime, we could all buy the game, WooWee What’s That Smell, to keep up with olfactory stimuli and ultimately, happiness.

-What about those individuals who are experiencing a temporary loss of smell as a symptom of COVID-19 while remaining mostly at home?
+What about those individuals who are experiencing a temporary loss of smell as a symptom of COVID-19 and remain at home?

-Sally Wilson*, a city dweller in her 30s and property marketing specialist temporarily lost her sense of smell after attending a conference in March.
+Sally Wilson*, a city dweller in her 30s and property marketing specialist, temporarily lost her sense of smell after attending a conference in March 2020.
 At the time she was unable to be tested to confirm infection with COVID-19.
 “I didn’t realize I had lost my sense of smell until it came back”, she states.
 “One day, all of the sudden it was like I could smell and taste my cooking again.
 It was intense.
 I then wanted more curbside takeout.”

 Smell, memory, and happiness are intertwined and enhance our lives.
-There’s hope that we can eventually return to the HD version of living, but what’s to come when we finally come out of the first surge?
+There’s hope that we can eventually return to the 4D experience of life, but what’s to come when we finally come out of the first surge lockdown?
 Will it quickly be followed by a second surge and subsequent return to reduced stimuli?
 We can only wait and smell.

 Complex Regional Pain Syndrome Fact Sheet. (n.d.).
 Retrieved from https://www.ninds.nih.gov/Disorders/Patient-Caregiver-Education/Fact-Sheets/Complex-Regional-Pain-Syndrome-Fact-Sheet